 The care of patients and families across the life span with needs related to human sexuality, childbearing, congenital anomalies, genetic disorders, and male/female reproductive disorders is the focus of this content.
 Evidence-based, culturally sensitive nursing care, standards of professional nursing practice, as well as ethical, legal and regulatory requirements are addressed.
 Principles, concepts, and theories from the natural and social sciences in relation to safe, quality nursing care are applied to patients and families across the lifespan.
-This course includes a virtual practice experience lab.
-Students are required to register for and successfully complete the practice experience to pass the course.

-The laboratory component is a practice experience using virtual simulation patients included in the required resources for the course.
+The laboratory component is a practice experience using virtual simulation patients included in the required resources for the course